smithki/eslint-config/README.md

 #### Using Typed Linting

-To enable [Typed Linting](https://typescript-eslint.io/linting/typed-linting/) via `@typescript-eslint`, use the `"@ikscodes/eslint-config/typescript-type-checked"` config base like so:
+To enable [Typed Linting](https://typescript-eslint.io/linting/typed-linting/) via `@typescript-eslint`, use the `"@ikscodes/eslint-config/typescript-type-checked"` configuration base like so:

 ```javascript
 {